-- Try a Sunlight Alarm Clock: These alarm clocks gradually light up your bedroom in the morning, helping to prepare your body to wake up.
-Sunlight alarms clocks may be helpful for some people with SAD.
+- Try a sunlight alarm clock.
+These alarm clocks gradually light up your bedroom in the morning, helping to prepare your body to wake up.
+Sunlight alarm clocks may be helpful for some people with SAD.

 Seasonal affective disorder (SAD) can make certain times of the year unpleasant for some people, but thankfully, there are ways to manage and treat it.
 That’s why we recommend reaching out to a health professional so you can get an accurate diagnosis and appropriate treatment if you think you might have it.
 When SAD is left untreated, it may worsen and lead to other mental health issues.